KremerMichael/.bash/README.md

 A collection of bash functions.
 This directory is added to the $PATH by \_env

+**etc/**

+Config files, some files in this directory are synced with pre-hook scripts

 **MAN/**

 Man pages I have either written or generated for the scripts and functions in